ThomasHeinThura/Personal-Linux-config/README.md

-### The Projects is mainly focus to reuse linux config when linux has installed.
+### The Project mainly focus to reuse linux config when linux has installed.

-Projects include multiple config files that I search online and re-config for my own personal tastes.
-Many files are from dt and Titus linux config and re-config.
-If you use I encourage you to re-configure the file according to your tastes.
+Project include multiple config files that I search online and re-config for my own personal tastes.
+Many files are from Dt and Titus (youtuber) linux config and re-config.
+If you use, I encourage you to re-configure the file according to your tastes.
+You don't necessary need to download all of my files.
+Just download the config what you need.
+If you download the config with git clone.
+I recommend you to move to ~/.config folder
+Most of awesome windows manager shortcuts are cooment out because I think it is un-necessary and too many shortcuts to remember.

 ![This is an image](https://github.com/ThomasHeinThura/Personal-Linux-config/blob/master/screenshot/DeepinScreenshot_select-area_20220608215230.png)

 ![This is an image](https://github.com/ThomasHeinThura/Personal-Linux-config/blob/master/screenshot/DeepinScreenshot_select-area_20220608215318.png)

-# Distrobution - Arcolinux already yay.aur has already installed , also arcolinux mirror include.
+# Distrobution - Arcolinux with yay.aur arcolinux mirror include.
 ## Apps I use

-*Windows manager* &nbsp;	- awesome (config file inclued), rofi (for prompt run use> <dmenu theme is favourite)
+*Windows manager* &nbsp;	- awesome (config file inclued), rofi (for prompt run use) (dmenu theme is favourite)
 *Txt Editor* 			- vim , nano (command line) emacs (GUI) (doom.d config file include)
 *IDE* 				- pycharm_community_ediiton , octave , Android Studio
 *Browser*	     		- Firebox or Opera